 Symptom checkers like Aysa can help narrow down possible skin conditions by analyzing a skin photo.

 Even without symptoms, you can pass (transmit) the virus to others.
-Patients with PHI are 10 times more likely to transmit HIV than will patients who are in the chronic phase of HIV infection.
-If you think you might have been exposed to someone with HIV or if you have any of the known risk factors yourself (see the list under “Who Gets It”), avoid sexual activity, stop using needles to inject street drugs, and seek medical care and testing.
+People with primary HIV infection syndrome are 10 times more likely to transmit HIV than will those who are in the chronic phase of HIV infection.
+If you think you might have been exposed to someone with HIV, or if you have any of the known risk factors yourself (see the list under “Who Gets It”), avoid sexual activity, stop using needles to inject street drugs, and seek medical care and testing.

-Any person with PHI should notify sexual partner(s) immediately.
-Doctors are required by law in most states to report HIV infections to the public health department.
+Any person with primary HIV infection should notify sexual partner(s) immediately.
+In most states, doctors are required by law to report HIV infections to the public health department.